pdfgeneratorapi/javascript-client/README.md

 var api = new PDFGeneratorAPI.DocumentsApi()
 var template_id = 19375; // {Number} Template unique identifier
-var data = new PDFGeneratorAPI.Data(); // {Data} Data used to generate the PDF.
+var body = null; // {Object} Data used to generate the PDF.
 This can be JSON encoded string or a public URL to your JSON file. var opts = {
   'name': My document, // {String} Document name, returned in the meta data.
   'format': pdf, // {String} Document format.
 The zip option will return a ZIP file with PDF files.
   'output': base64 // {String} Response format.
+"I" is used to return the file inline.
 With the url option, the document is stored for 30 days and automatically deleted.
 };
 var callback = function(error, data, response) {
   if (error) {